 “Kareem is a young man, second year in the league, obviously had a very big year on the field last year.
 I’m sure he learned some lessons this offseason and hopefully won’t be in those kind of situations in the future.”

-Before the Chiefs cut him, Hunt was placed on the commissioner’s exempt list by the NFL on Friday afternoon.
+Before the Chiefs cut him, Hunt was placed on the commissioner’s exempt list by the NFL.
 The league’s statement read:

 The NFL has placed Kareem Hunt of the Kansas City Chiefs on the Commissioner Exempt list, and as a result, he may not practice, play or attend games.
 The NFL’s investigation, which began immediately following the incident in February, will include a review of the new information that was made public today.

-The NFL is expected to suspend Hunt for more than the six games because of this incident and another one from June where Hunt allegedly punched a man at a resort in Ohio.
+As expected, the NFL suspended Hunt for more than the baseline six games for assault because of this incident and another one from June where Hunt allegedly punched a man at a resort in Ohio.
 A third incident came to light after the video of Hunt attacking the woman in Cleveland surfaced, and that will likely add to his punishment from the league.

 That third incident occurred in January 2018, following the Chiefs’ playoff loss to the Titans.
 According to a police report obtained by TMZ, Hunt and another man, former NFL running back George Atkinson, allegedly beat a man who claims to have been coming to the defense of another man in a nightclub.
 Kansas City police said that the accusers would not cooperate and no arrests were made or charges filed.